justynapt/geneticimprovementofsoftware.github.io/wcci2020ss.md

 {: style="text-align:center"}
 ![](./misc_images/wcci2020glasgow.jpeg)

-The Special Session on Genetic Improvement will be held at the IEEE Congress on Evolutionary Computation (CEC), part of the IEEE World Congress on Computational Intelligence [WCCI](https://wcci2020.org), 2020, on **19-24 July 2020**.
-The conference will be fully virtual.
+The Special Session on Genetic Improvement was held at the IEEE Congress on Evolutionary Computation (CEC), part of the IEEE World Congress on Computational Intelligence [WCCI](https://wcci2020.org), 2020, on **19-24 July 2020**.
+The conference was fully virtual.
 Details can be found [here](https://wcci2020.org).

 ## Overview
 In the past ten years there has been a dramatic increase in work on Search-Based Software Engineering (SBSE), an approach to software engineering in which search-based optimisation algorithms are used to address problems.
 The approach is attractive because it offers a suite of adaptive automated and semi-automated solutions in situations typified by large complex problem spaces with multiple competing and conflicting objectives.